 A grindstone can be approximated as a disk.
-A grindstone has a mass of 75.0 kg, a 0.220-m radius, and is turning at 60.0 rpm.
+Consider a grindstone that has a mass of 75.0 kg and a radius of 0.220 m and is turning at 60.0 rpm.
 A steel axe is pressed against the grindstone with a radial force of 30.0 N. Use a value of 0.400 for the kinetic coefficient of friction between steel and stone.

 Calculate the angular acceleration of the grindstone.

-How many rads will the grindstone turn through before coming to rest?
+How many radians will the grindstone turn through before coming to rest?

 A particle has a mass of 4.0 kg.
 At a particular instant, the particle’s position and velocity , and the force acting on it .

 What is the angular momentum of the particle about the origin?